cloud-gov/pages-core/README.md

 This will be the file that holds your S3 and SQS configurations.
 1. [Register a new OAuth application on GitHub](https://github.com/settings/applications/new).
 Give your app a name and "Homepage URL" (`http://localhost:1337`, e.g.), and use `http://localhost:1337/auth` as the "Authorization callback url".

 1. Once you have created the application, you'll see a `Client ID` and `Client Secret`.
-Open the `config/local.js` file in your html editor and update it with these values:
+Open the `config/local.js` file in your text or code editor and update it with these values:
     ```js
     passport: {
       github: {